LEEYJ1021/opssat-ad-detection-causal/README.md

 ### Layer 1 — Signal Estimation

-**Goal**: obtain a denoised, well-calibrated state estimate for each channel before any change-point logic is applied, so that downstream detection is not confounded by channel-specific noise characteristics.
+**Goal**: obtain a denoised, well-calibrated state estimate for each channel before any change-point logic is applied, so that downstream onset estimation is not confounded by channel-specific noise characteristics.

-**1.1 Channel typing.** Each channel is automatically classified from the empirical distribution of first differences (Δ) computed within nominal (`anomaly = 0`) segments only, using thresholds set from inspection of this dataset's empirical diagnostics (not derived from first principles — and, as § External Validation shows, these thresholds were re-fitted, not reused, when applied to SMAP/MSL and SMD):
+**1.1 Channel typing.** Each channel is classified from the empirical distribution of first differences (Δ) computed within nominal (`anomaly = 0`) segments only.
+Thresholds were set from inspection of this dataset's empirical diagnostics (not derived from first principles) and were **re-fitted, not reused,** on SMAP/MSL and SMD:

 - **`quantized`** if the fraction of exact-zero Δ is ≥ 0.10 (quantization step estimated as the 25th percentile of non-zero |Δ|).
 - **`float_noise_suspect`** if not quantized and the smallest non-zero |Δ| is < 1 × 10⁻⁶.